 Delaware State University - Sussex County provides structured course sequences that permit non-traditional students to complete degree requirements.
-Baccalaureate degree completion sequences are available for Early Care Education, Social Work, and Criminal Justice.
-Additional degree completions sequences for Elementary Education, Biotechnology, and Agribusiness are being developed.
-Master's degree completion sequences are in place for Biology, Curriculum and Instruction and Special Education, and for Instruction and Supervision accreditation.
-Master's and Doctorial degrees in Educational Leadership are expected to be offered soon.
+Baccalaureate degree completion sequences are available for Social Work.
+Additional degree completions sequences are being developed for enrollment in the fall of 2013.

-For those academic areas for which the DSU-Sussex location does not offer a degree completion sequence, students may complete their General Education Requirements at the Sussex location and matriculate to the main campus.
+For those academic areas for which the DSU-Sussex location does not offer a degree completion sequence, students may complete a portion of their General Education Requirements at the Sussex location and matriculate to the main campus.

 DSU-Sussex County strives to provide flexibility and options for southern Delaware residents to meet their educational and professional development needs.
-Our degree completion programs offer the options of enrolling in courses at the main campus in Dover or in Sussex or completing coursework in both locations.